Antynanum:

 Gog-ma-gog made famous by T.C.
 Lethbridge - the tomb

-is tucked away in the corner of a field right next to the road.
+is tucked away in the corner of a field close to the road.
+There

-There is very little of the court left, but the gallery is quite
+is very little of the court left, but the gallery is quite well

-well preserved, albeit a little scruffy.
-There are two large
+preserved, albeit somewhat scruffy.
+There are two large capstones

-capstones and some grass-covered cairn material reaches the
+and some grass-covered cairn material reaches the top of the

-top of the gallery orthostats.
-A field wall has been built across
+gallery orthostats.
+A field wall has been built across the back

-the back of the gallery, so that its length cannot be determined
+of the gallery, so that its length cannot be determined - but

-- but it seems to beabout 4 metres long.
-There are a few loose
+it seems to beabout 4 metres long.
+There are a few loose large

-large stones in front of the gallery that were presumably from
+stones in front of the gallery that were presumably from the

-the court.
-The tomb is built at the base of a gentle southwest
+court.
+The tomb is built at the base of a gentle southwest facing

-facing slope, so there is no view to the north or east; and
+slope, so there is no view to the north or east; and the hedgerow

 Belfast: